Back to main site

 • Are intermediaries liable for third-party content?

-In 2018, the ECOWAS Court decided the Federation of African Journalists and Others v The Republic of The Gambia matter, in which it considered offences of sedition, false news and criminal defamation in The Gambia’s Criminal Code.
+In Federation of African Journalists and Others v The Republic of The Gambia (2018), the ECOWAS Court considered the offences of sedition, false news, and criminal defamation in The Gambia’s Criminal Code.
 Several journalists were arrested on charges of spreading false news.
 They argued that their rights to freedom of expression had been violated and sought a declaration from the Court that certain provisions of The Gambia’s Criminal Code were inconsistent with regional and international law.
 The ECOWAS Court found that the criminal laws of the Gambia imposed criminal sanctions that are disproportionate and not necessary in a democratic society where freedom of speech is a guaranteed right and ordered that the legislation be reviewed.
 The Criminal Code was found to be broad and capable of casting an:

 “[E]xcessive burden upon the applicants in particular and all those who would exercise their right of free speech and violates the enshrined rights to freedom of speech and expression under Article 9 of the African Charter, Article 19 of the ICCPR and Article 19 of UDHR”.

-More recent developments in respect of the criminalisation of fake news came from the EACJ in the matter between the Media Council of Tanzania and Others v Attorney-General of the United Republic of Tanzania.
-In this case, the applicants challenged various provisions of the Tanzanian Media Services Act on the basis that “the Act in its current form is an unjustified restriction on the freedom of expression which is a cornerstone of the principles of democracy, the rule of law, accountability, transparency and good governance which [Tanzania] has committed to abide by, through the Treaty.”
+In Media Council of Tanzania and Others v Attorney-General of the United Republic of Tanzania case, the applicants challenged various provisions of the Tanzanian Media Services Act on the basis that “the Act in its current form is an unjustified restriction on the freedom of expression, which is a cornerstone of the principles of democracy, the rule of law, accountability, transparency and good governance which [Tanzania] has committed to abide by, through the Treaty.”
 The applicants argued that it violated freedom of expression by restricting the types of news or content without reasonable justification, criminalising the publication of false news and rumours, criminalising seditious statements, and vesting the Minister with absolute power to prohibit the import of publications or to sanction media content.
-The respondent argued that all the provisions are just and did not violate the right to freedom of expression and associated rights.
+The respondent argued that all the provisions were just and did not violate the right to freedom of expression and associated rights.

-It further stated that it was persuaded by the applicants’ submissions that section 52(1) of the Act failed the test of clarity and certainty.
-In this regard, it noted that definitions of sedition hinged on the possible and potential subjective reactions of audiences to whom the publication was made.
+It also stated that Section 52(1) of the Act failed the test of clarity and certainty in that the definitions of sedition hinged on the possible and potential subjective reactions of audiences to whom the publication was made.
 This makes it impossible for a journalist or other individual to predict and thus plan their actions.
-In conclusion, the EACJ found in favour of the applicants and declared that, among other things, all the challenged provisions were in violation of articles 6(d) and 7(2) of the Treaty for the establishment of the East African Court of Justice (EACJ Treaty) and directed the Republic of Tanzania to take such measures as are necessary to bring the Media Services Act in compliance with the EACJ Treaty.
+In conclusion, the EACJ declared that, among other things, all the challenged provisions were in violation of articles 6(d) and 7(2) of the Treaty for the establishment of the East African Court of Justice (EACJ Treaty) and directed the Republic of Tanzania to take such measures as are necessary to bring the Media Services Act in compliance with the EACJ Treaty.

 These landmark judgments provide guidance on the appropriate balance between legislating disinformation and protecting freedom of expression, and it is hoped they will have a far-reaching impact on other jurisdictions across the African region in ensuring that any responses to disinformation are based on international freedom of expression standards.